vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/delivery_three_steps.rst

    :align: center
    :alt: The pick order can be seen in the Inventory Kanban view.

 Click on the picking to process.
-If the product is in stock, Odoo will automatically reserve the product.
+If the product is in stock, Leansoft will automatically reserve the product.
 Click :guilabel:`Validate` to mark the picking as done, and complete the transfer to the :guilabel:`Packing Zone`.
 Then the packing order will be ready.
 Since the documents are linked, the products which have been previously picked are automatically reserved on the packing order.